kijanawoodard/Blog/src/BlogEngine.Site/Content/Blog/fizzbuzz-plus-plus.md

     Enumerable.Range(1, 100).Each(printnum);

-Notice I’m still trying to decompose statements into rough single responsibility.
-I’m still going for readability/maintainability over trying to minimize statement count.
+Notice I'm still trying to decompose statements into rough single responsibility.
+I'm still going for readability/maintainability over trying to minimize statement count.
 At the same time, I always strive to reduce typing by staying pretty DRY.
-It’s a balancing act.
+It's a balancing act.

 Thoughts?